JupiterOne/sdk/docs/integrations/snippets.md

 # Integration Snippets

-With the purpose of helping the development of new integrations, we have created some code "snippets" that can be used into new or existing integrations.
-If you are using VSCode as source code editor, please follow the next guide to install and use the available snippets https://github.com/JupiterOne/integration-engineering-toolbox/tree/main/integration-code-snippets.
+With the purpose of helping the development of new integrations, we have created some code "snippets" that can be used in new or existing integrations.
+If you are using VSCode as source code editor, please follow the below guide to install and use the available snippets https://github.com/JupiterOne/integration-engineering-toolbox/tree/main/integration-code-snippets.